bagisto/bagisto-docs/src/docs/theme-development/creating-store-theme.md

 # Creating Store Theme

 Learn how to create custom store themes for your Bagisto e-commerce platform.
-This guide covers the basic approach using Bagisto's resources directory, perfect for getting started with theme development.
+This guide covers the basic approach using Bagisto's resources directory, perfect for getting started with theme develop**👩‍💼 [Creating Admin Theme →](./creating-admin-theme.md)**
+Learn to customize the admin panel interface with custom admin themes.nt.

 ::: info What You'll Learn
 - Understanding Bagisto's theme configuration system